iTwin/admin-components-react/packages/modules/delete-imodel/README.md

 # Description

-Contains component to delete an iModel.
+Contains a component to delete an iModel.

 Consider this package as unstable until 1.0 release.